Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Abstract

 \section{Abstract}

-Being motivated by the delivery of drugs and vaccines through subcutaneous (SC) injection in human bodies, a theoretical investigation is performed using a two-dimensional mathematical model in the cartesian coordinate.
-In general, a large variety of biological tissues behave as deformable porous material with anisotropic hydraulic conductivity.
-Consequently, one can adopt the field equations of mixture theory to describe the behavior of the interstitial fluid and adipose cell present in the subcutaneous layer of skin.
-During the procedure, a medical person takes a big pinch of the skin of the injection application area between the thumb and index finger and holds.
-This process pulls the fatty tissue away from the muscle and makes the injection process easier.
-In this situation, the small aspect ratio (denoted as $\delta$) of the subcutaneous layer (SCL) i.e., $\delta^2\sim0.01$ would simplify the governing equation for tissue dynamics as it becomes a perturbation parameter.
-This study highlights the issue of the mechanical response of the adipose tissue in terms of the anisotropic hydraulic conductivity variation, the viscosity of the injected drug, the mean depth of subcutaneous tissue, etc. In particular, the computed stress fields can measure the intensity of pain to be experienced by a patient after this procedure.
-Also, this study discusses the biomechanical impact of the creation of one or more eddy structures (s) near the area of applying injection, which is due to high pressure developed there, increased tissue anisotropy, fluid viscosity, etc.
+The motivation of this present theoretical investigation comes from the delivery of various drugs and vaccines through subcutaneous injection (SCI) to the human body.
+In the SCI procedure, a medical person takes a big pinch of skin of the injection applicable area of a patient to pull the subcutaneous layer (SCL) from the underlying muscle layer to smooth the execution of the procedure.
+Generally, the human skin, particularly SCL, is a heterogeneous and anisotropic living material.
+The major constituents of the SCL are adipose cells or fat cells and interstitial fluid.
+These adipose cells are oriented in such a way that the hydraulic conductivity of the SCL exhibits anisotropy.
+Consequently, one can adopt the field equations of mixture theory to describe the continuum nature of SCL.
+This mathematical modeling involves a perturbation technique where the small aspect ratio of the SCL provides a valid perturb parameter.
+This study highlights the issue of the mechanical response of the adipose tissue in terms of the anisotropic hydraulic conductivity variation, the viscosity of the injected drug, the mean depth of subcutaneous tissue, etc. In particular, the computed stress fields can measure the intensity of pain experienced by a patient after this procedure.
+Also, this study discusses the biomechanical impact of the creation of one or more eddy structure(s) due to the high pressure developed, increased tissue anisotropy, fluid viscosity, etc., within the area of applying injection.